Debasement: Sweating

 In the process of sweating, coins were placed in a bag and shaken.
 The bits of metal that had worn off the coins were recovered from the bottom of the bag.
 Sweating tended to wear the coin in a more natural way than clipping, and so was harder to detect.

+Records from the nineteenth-century trade between Hamburg and Lübeck describe several suspected cases in which mixed batches of gold coins lost weight with an unusual degree of consistency, which contemporaries took as deliberate tampering.

 Plugging

 If the coin was large, a hole could be punched out of the middle, and the face of the coin hammered to close up the hole.
 Or the coin could be sawn in half, and a plug of metal extracted from the interior.
-After filling the hole with a cheaper metal, the two halves would be welded back together again.
+After filling the hole with a cheaper metal, the two halves would be welded together again.
 Verbal references to plugged quarters and plugged dimes eventually yielded the common phrase "not worth a plugged nickel" (or 'plug nickel', or even a plugged cent), emphasizing the worthlessness of such a tampered coin.